thephpleague/csv/source/filtering.md

 The `FilterTranscode` class is not attached to the Library because the way you may want to convert you CSV may depend:

 * on your business logic;
-* on the extension you choose with [iconv](http://php.net/iconv) function and/or the [UConverter](http://php.net/uconverter) class ability to achieve the same conversion;
+* on the extension you choose to transcode your file with: The [iconv](http://php.net/iconv) function or the [UConverter](http://php.net/uconverter) class have the ability to achieve the same conversion;